cementhorses/time_parseable/README.markdown

     <%= f.text_field :published_at_string %>

 The field, once populated, will return a `strftime`-formatted result.
-You can choose the format (but choose wisely, it should be parse to the same result).
+You can choose the format (but choose wisely, it should parse to the same result).

     time_parseable :format => '%I:%M %p on %b %d, %Y'